J. William Harbour: Research

-In 2010, Harbour was first author on a landmark paper in the journal Science describing frequent mutations in the tumor suppressor gene BAP1 in uveal melanoma.
+In 2010, Harbour was first author on a paper in the journal Science describing frequent mutations in the tumor suppressor gene BAP1 in uveal melanoma.
 These mutations were strongly associated with metastasis, thereby opening a new avenue of research into the cause of metastasis in this cancer.

 In 2012, the Harbour lab discovered that the histone deacetylase inhibitors may be repurposed to also treat uveal melanoma by reversing the high risk class 2 profile.
-Subsequently, this discovery has formed the basis for an innovative clinical trial at Bascom Palmer Eye Institute and Sylvester Comprehensive Cancer Center to assess the use of the histone deacetylase inhibitor Vorinostat in patients with high risk uveal melanoma.
+Subsequently, this discovery has formed the basis for a clinical trial at Bascom Palmer Eye Institute and Sylvester Comprehensive Cancer Center to assess the use of the histone deacetylase inhibitor Vorinostat in patients with high risk uveal melanoma.

-In 2013, Harbour was first author on another landmark paper in the journal Nature Genetics describing frequent mutations in the splicing factor SF3B1 in uveal melanoma.
+In 2013, Harbour was first author on another paper in Nature Genetics describing frequent mutations in the splicing factor SF3B1 in uveal melanoma.
 Unlike BAP1, mutations in SF3B1 were associated with better clinical outcome.

-In 2016, the Harbour lab discovered that the cancer-testis antigen PRAME is yet another prognostic biomarker in uveal melanoma.
+In 2016, the Harbour lab discovered that the cancer-testis antigen PRAME is another prognostic biomarker in uveal melanoma.
 Both class 1 and class 2 uveal melanomas expressing PRAME were shown to have a worse prognosis, but these tumors may also be subject to immunotherapy directed against PRAME.

-In 2018, the Harbour lab reported the largest number of uveal melanomas analyzed to date with next generation sequencing.
+In 2018, the Harbour lab reported the largest number of uveal melanomas analyzed with next generation sequencing.
 In this report in Nature Communications, they created a customized bioinformatic pipeline that detected twice as many BAP1 mutations than previous methods, they discovered new driver mutations in the splicing factors SF3A1, SRSF2, SRSF7 and RBM10, and they used new clonality algorithms to reveal that all of the canonical genomic aberrations in uveal melanoma occur relatively early in tumor evolution.

 In 2020, the Harbour lab was the first to publish single-cell sequencing data in uveal melanoma, showing previously unrecognized evolutionary and microenvironmental complexity in primary and metastatic tumors.
 They also discovered LAG3 as the predominant checkpoint molecule in this cancer, opening up new possibilities for immunotherapy in patients with uveal melanoma.

 Harbour was awarded a $2.5 million grant from the NCI (National Cancer Institute) entitled "Molecular Predictive Testing in Uveal Melanoma," which will involve approximately 30 centers in the U.S. and Canada, with about half of the patients diagnosed annually with ocular melanoma in the U.S. expected to be enrolled.